The Big, Bad List of SEO Terms You Need to Know

 Contextual Link Inventory – An extension of search engines where they place targeted links on websites they deem to have similar audiences.

-Crawler – An automatic function of some search engines that index a page, and then visit subsequent pages that the initial page links to.
-As the cycle continues over time, search engine crawlers or “bots”/“spiders” can index a massive number of pages very quickly.
+Crawler – An automatic function of some search engines that indexes a page and then visits subsequent pages that the initial page links to.
+As the cycle continues over time, search engine crawlers (also known as bots, spiders, or user agents) can index a massive number of pages very quickly.